Volcanoes National Park

 Every captivating tailor-made itinerary needs a perfect base.
 Our team has handpicked this collection of properties to give you luxury options in styles to suit any adventure.

 One&Only Gorilla’s Nest is located at the base of the Virunga Mountains, just 20 minutes from where gorilla treks begin.
-Surrounded by eucalyptus forest, it is spread across fertile grounds, rich with volcanic soil.

 A passion for travel runs right through every one of our experts - meaning they're always ready with first-hand insight about their specialist countries.